Updated July 2020

-Now that it’s in the Google Play Store, the process up updating the Kodi Android app is as easy as updating any other app.
+Now that it’s in the Google Play Store, the process of updating the Kodi Android app is as easy as updating any other app.

 Starting from your home launcher screen, you should see an icon for the Google Play Store or it may simply say “Store.”
-On the Ott TZ95 below, it is shown as Google Store.
+On the Ott TZ95 below, it’s shown as Google Store.

 No matter where you find the icon, clicking it will get you to the Google Play Store, which should look something like this:

-Now on this example, Kodi is one of the highlighted apps that Google is recommending to me—even though it is already installed on the device.
-Clicking in the Kodi icon will take you to the app description page which will alert you if there’s an update available.
+Now, in this example, Kodi is one of the highlighted apps Google is recommending to me—even though it is already installed on the device.
+Clicking on the Kodi icon will take you to the app description page, which will alert you if there’s an update available.

-But what if it doesn’t happen to be one of the apps that they recommend for me?
+But what if it doesn’t happen to be one of the apps they recommend for me?

-In the screenshot above, look to the top of the image to find the search bar – it’s the horizontal bar that says “Google Play” with three small lines just to the left of the text.
+In the screenshot above, look to the top of the image to find the search bar.
+It’s the horizontal bar that says “Google Play” with three small lines just to the left of the text.
 Google calls those three bars the “hot dogs” icon (think of three hot dogs stacked on top of each other).
-Once you find those three lines, click on them to show the menu bar on the left side.
+Once you find those three lines, click on them to show the menu bar on the left.

 Auto-update apps is the first item on the list.
-Click it to get to open up a toggle button-window for the setting where you can enable or disable Auto-update.
+Click it to open up a toggle button-window for the setting where you can enable or disable auto-update.